Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Threat Model

 \subsection{Goal}

 The attacker's goal is the result they would like to obtain by perpetrating their attack.
-The goals can be broadly categorized according to the security violation they cause.
-They can cause an \emph{integrity} violation, e.g., to force the agent to perform a particular action at a specific point in time without compromising normal system operations.
-For example, it can force an agent that models an autonomous car to steer in the wrong direction in a curve.
-They can cause an \emph{availability} violation that compromises the system's functionalities.
-For example, an attacker can alter a portion of the training data, making the agent unable to learn to accomplish its task or learn to perform a task different from the one for which it was devised.
-Finally, they can cause a \emph{privacy} violation by obtaining private information about the system or the data used to train it by reverse-engineering the learning algorithm.
+The goals can be broadly categorized according to the type of security violation they cause: a) \emph{integrity} violation, \ie, to influence the agent to perform an unintended action without compromising system functioning.
+For example, it can force an autonomous vehicular agent to steer the car in the wrong direction when making a turn. b) \emph{availability} violation, \ie when the legitimate functioning of the agent is compromised.
+For example, an attacker can alter a portion of the training data, making the agent unable to learn to perform certain tasks, and finally, c) \emph{privacy} violation by obtaining private information about the system or the data used to train it by reverse-engineering the learning algorithm.